The Unbounded Denominators Conjecture: Introduction

 \subsubsection{A finite local monodromy leads to an overconvergence}

 It turns out, and this is the key to our method and already answers Andr\'e's question in~\cite[Appendix, A.5]{Andre}, that a different choice of $\varphi(z)$ allows one to arithmetically distinguish between these two cases (algebraic and transcendental), and to have the algebraicity of $f(x)$ recognized by Andr\'e's Diophantine criterion by way of an ``overconvergence.''
+Suppose that~$f(\tau)$ is a holomorphic modular function and~$F(\tau)$ is a holomorphic modular form --- concretely, let us take~$F(\tau)$ to be the theta series of equation~(\ref{whatisFtwo}), --- and let~$f(x)$ and~$F(x)$ respectively denote these functions as functions of~$x = \lambda/16$, so~$F(x)$ is given by equation~(\ref{whatisFone}).
 The common feature of these two functions $f(x)$ and $F(x)$ --- coming respectively out of modular forms of weights~$0$ and~$1$ --- is that they both vary holonomically in $x \in \C \setminus \{ 0, 1/16 \}$: they satisfy linear ODEs with coefficients in $\Q[x]$ and no singularities\footnote{With nontrivial local monodromy.
 The precise definition is in~\ref{holonomy ring}.} apart from the three punctures $x = 0, 1/16, \infty$ of $Y(2) = \H / \Gamma(2)$.
-The difference feature is that their respective local monodromies around $x = 0$ are finite for the case of $f(x)$ (a quotient of $\Z/N$, with the order $N$ equal to the LCM of cusp widths, or Wohlfahrt level~\cite{Wohlfahrt} of $f(x)$); and infinite for the case of $F(x)$ (isomorphic to $\Z$, corresponding more particularly to the fact that this particular hypergeometric function acquires a $\log{x}$ term after an analytic continuation around a small circle enclosing $x = 1/16$).
+The difference feature is that their respective local monodromies around $x = 0$ are finite for the case of $f(x)$ (a quotient of $\Z/N$, with the order $N$ equal to the lowest common multiple of the cusp widths, or Wohlfahrt level~\cite{Wohlfahrt} of $f(x)$); and infinite for the case of $F(x)$ (isomorphic to $\Z$, corresponding more particularly to the fact that this particular hypergeometric function acquires a $\log{x}$ term after an analytic continuation around a small circle enclosing $x = 1/16$).
 If now we perform the variable change $x \mapsto x^N$, redefaulting to $x := \sqrt[N]{\lambda(q^N)/16}$, that resolves the $N$-th root ambiguity in the formal Puiseux branches of $f(x)$ at $x = 0$, and the resulting algebraic power series $f(x^N) \in \Z\llbracket x^N \rrbracket \subset \Z\llbracket x \rrbracket$ has turned holonomic on $\mathbb{P}^1 \setminus \{16^{-1/N}\mu_N, \infty\}$: singularities only at $16^{-1/N} \mu_N \cup \{\infty\}$ (but not at $x = 0$: this key step of exploiting arithmetic algebraization is the same as in Ihara's arithmetic connectedness theorem~\cite[Theorem~1]{Ihara}, which together with Bost's extension~\cite{Bost} to arithmetic Lefschetz theorems have in equal measure been inspirational for our whole approach to the unbounded denominators conjecture).
 Since $\lambda : D(0,1) \to \C \setminus \{1\}$ has fiber $\lambda^{-1}(0) = \{0\}$, the function $\varphi(z):= \sqrt[N]{\lambda(z^N)/16} : D(0,1) \to \C \setminus 16^{-1/N}\mu_N$ is still holomorphic on the unit disc $|z| < 1$, and under this tautological choice, both functions $f(x^N)$ and $F(x^N)$ continue to be at the borderline of Andr\'e's algebraicity criterion: $|\varphi'(0)| = 1$.